 After enough of these experiences, combined with reading many case studies, I have concluded that the major consulting companies do not factor implement-ability into their sales process.
-They approach the sales process like a newborn baby, assuming that everything will work perfectly if they can just “get the work.”
+They approach the sales process like a newborn baby, assuming that everything will work correctly if they can just “get the work.”

 Most senior members or partners I have worked with don’t live in a plane of reality.
-They exist in a fantasyland which puts the sale above all else.
+They exist in a fantasyland, which puts the sale above all else.
 The best salespeople tend to make the prospect the most excited, and this is more effective when the salesperson/partner is themselves deluded.
-The partner/salesperson then transfer this delusion to the prospect.
+The partner/salesperson then transfers this delusion to the prospect.
 This is my hypothesis as to why the best salespeople tend to be the most divorced from reality and end up with the most blown up projects.

 The Problem With Not Incorporating Implementation Issues into the Sales Process

 However, what if the application is not ready to be implemented?
 What if resources cannot be found to perform the implementation?
 These are all things to worry about (a process called “planning,” not after you have sold the project.
 These considerations should influence what works and what projects are sold.
 One does not sell a defective or incomplete building design without any idea of where the labor will come from and then worry about them after the project is sold.
 The project is being sold on the basis that these items have been worked out.
 These conversations sometimes end with a warning that goes something like this.